Where to Stay in Corfu, Greece: Guide to Corfu Villages

 Ipsos

 The beaches here are populated with mostly locals and are relaxing and quiet during the day, despite the lively nightlife Ipsos is known for.
+Ipsos has a long, continuous stretch of beach lined with shops and restaurants.

 Things To Do in Ipsos